CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/the-balrog.md

 #### Suggested Sites for Resources

-_Black Mace_ (x2)—Cirith Gorgor, Minas Morgul, Barad-dilr, or Remains of Thangorodrim (after tapping otherwise)
+_Black Mace_ (x2)—Cirith Gorgor, Minas Morgul, Barad-dur, or Remains of Thangorodrim (after tapping otherwise)

 _Cave Troll_—(tapped) The Sulfur-deeps, The lron deeps, The Under-courts, or The Under-galleries

 _Descent through Fire_—The Under-courts or The Under-galleries

-_Evil Things Lingering_—The Under-courts, Remains of Thangorodrim, or The Under-gal leries
+_Evil Things Lingering_—The Under-courts, Remains of Thangorodrim, or The Under-galleries

 _Great Troll_—The Under-grottos, The Iron-deeps, The Under-vaults, The Under-leas, The Sulfur-deeps, or The Drowning-deeps